GUT-AI/gut-ai/model_zoos/README.rst

 Representation Learning Models (RLMs)
 -------------------------------------

-DTMs are **task-agnostic** models which are typically used at the Downstream Task.
+DTMs are **task-agnostic** models which are typically used at the state of Preprocessing (which is sometimes wrongly called "pretraining" phase).
 They are typically trained using *Self-Supervised Learning*, but Supervised and (narrow-sense) Unsupervised Learning can also be used.

 NLP
 ^^^